cloudbank-project/az-serverless-tutorial/content/workstation/_index.md

 **🙀Note!🙀**

-As you do your work in this lab, you may find your terminals freeze up and you are unable to save files.
+Reiterating: As you do your work in this lab, you may find your terminals freeze up and you are unable to save files.
 You may even see an error window pop up that says `Operation timed out`.
 If this happens, it might be because your VM is just a little bit too small.
 Thankfully, on the cloud, it's easy to [resize the machine later](#resizing-the-vm).
 Just keep this option in mind as you do your work.

 {{%/aside%}}